 Transformer oil plays a pivotal role in the operation and longevity of electrical transformers, serving four vital functions:

-Manufacturers produce a variety of transformer fluids, with mineral oil being the most prevalent.
+Distribution transformer according customer requeirements offer a variety of transformer fluids, with mineral oil being the most prevalent.
 There are two main types of transformer oil:

 Transformer oil also has a breakdown voltage (BDV) which indicates its ability to withstand electrical stress without failure.
 Contaminants such as water, dirt, and fibers can lower the dielectric strength of the oil.
 Regular testing and maintenance are essential to ensure the oil's effectiveness.